crispin-nosidam/2020sp-vec2rec-crispin-nosidam/README.md

 ## Package Structure
 ##### [vec2rec.preprocess.tools - click to see full file](/vec2rec/preprocess/tools.py)
 * class TokenData - Preprocess raw data and store.
 Dask dataframe is used for parallel processing
-* class Tokenizer - Descriptor of a tokenizer for data cleaning and tokenization.
+* class Tokenizer - Composable tokenizer for data cleaning and tokenization.
 Dask Delayed is used for parallel processing.
-* class PDFReader - Descriptor of a PDFReader.
+* class PDFReader - Composable PDFReader.
 Dask Delayed is used for parallel processing.
 ```python
 class TokenData: # only highlights are shown here
     def __init__(self, chunksize=20):